maple-labs/maple-docs/technical-resources/interfaces/pool.md

 <br />

 ### `previewMint`

 Allows an on-chain or off-chain user to simulate the effects of their mint at the current block, given current on-chain conditions.
 MUST return as close to and no fewer than the exact amount of assets that would be deposited in a &#x60;mint&#x60; call in the same transaction.
 MUST NOT account for mint limits like those returned from &#x60;maxMint&#x60; and should always act as though the minting would be accepted.
-MUST NOT revert.

 ```solidity
     function previewMint(